TheDemocracyFoundation/epitome-django/AutoInstaller/README.md

 The packages installed in autoinstaller are:

-For arch: git, python, python-virtualenv, python-pip
+For pacman: git python python-virtualenv python-pip rsync

+For apt: git python3 python3-venv python3-pip rsync

-For Debian: git, python3, python3-venv, python3-pip
+For dnf: git python3 python3-virtualenv python3-pip rsync

-For Red Hat: git, python3, python3-virtualenv, python3-pip
+For yum: epel-release git python36 python34-setuptools python34-pip nss curl libcurl rsync

 * **Epitome Updater**: This will download the repository again and replace the files inside your installation.
 It will not update outdated packages, you need to run a system update for this, and activate your virtual environment to update django.
 This will not delete your database contents, and you will be prompted to choose if you would like to replace your settings.py where your current configuration is stored.